cywusky/TestDag/README.md

 ## Hello World Example
-#### The hello world example files include the three parts.
+### The hello world example files include the three parts.
 1. Dockerfile: an example Dockerfile.
 2. hello_world.py: an example Python file, which acts as a data transformation code.
 3. docker_ecs_ecr_template.py: a template file to execute Airflow tasks, which enables data transformation performed on AWS.

 Airflow on EC2 will orchestrate the follwoing processes: A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
+See the diagram above for more details.
 You will need to revise the following input arguments in ```docker_ecs_ecr_template.py ``` for your own use.

 ```